What is Yield to Maturity (YTM)?

 The Mathematics of Bond Valuation

 If you hold bonds that pay annual or semi-annual coupons, you can calculate the Yield to Maturity of each investment.
 YTM is a metric that puts a bond's yield in terms of an annual (or semi-annual) interest rate.
-Another way to think about yield to maturity is that it is the composite rate of return on the bond, assuming that you hold the bond until its maturity date and recieve all of the coupons.
-The yield to maturity dependes on the bond price (what you paid), the face value (usually $1,000), the number of years until maturity, and the coupon rate.
+Another way to think about yield to maturity is that it is the composite rate of return on the bond, assuming that you hold the bond until its maturity date and receive all of the coupons.
+The yield to maturity depends on the bond price (what you paid), the face value (usually $1,000), the number of years until maturity, and the coupon rate.

 Some bonds have a call option, which means you can redeem the bond before its maturity date for an amount that is different from the face value.
 In this case, you forgo some coupon payments that you would have received had you held the bond to maturity, but you get the redemption value sooner.